mikhailejohnapale/argomada-fuzz-track-doc/docs/chapter1/rationale.md

 user will be notified through a text message.
 This will allow the people present in the city or people who are inbound in the city to avoid a particular road experiencing traffic congestion.
 This will improve the city's driving experience and avoid traffic congestions in the future.

+The main reason of doing this project despite the presence of other systems is the need of it in Tagbilaran City.
+Data today is very indispensable, traffic data is stagnant because of manual observations

 ---